 - For thyroid: When you do this easy and if you look at the ceiling in the exercise sequence, then there is a significant stretch in the neck part which is helpful in activating the thyroid and parathyroid glands and is beneficial for problems like thyroid. is.

 - Makes the body shapely: It plays a big role in making the body shapely and beautiful.
-This yoga practice stretches the entire body and not only that, it is very helpful in melting excess body fat.
-Know – Padmasana Disadvantages
+This yoga practice stretches the entire body and not only that.
+It is very helpful in melting excess body fat.
+Know – Padmasana Advantages

 - For Gynecology: By doing this yoga practice regularly, you can avoid many feminine diseases like syphilis, gonorrhea, etc.

 - To reduce belly fat: If this yoga is done in front of a specialist, you will definitely lose body weight and you can get rid of obesity.
 For this, you should take more and more stretch in the stomach and keep this practice as long as possible.
 For quick results, strong Bhujangasana should be done in which you take your body completely on the palm and toe.